dataesr/bso-publications/doc/bso.md

 ![Distribution of registered clinical trials by presence of a data sharing statement](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_ct_4.png){ width=600 }

 Observational studies are research studies conducted on human beings that do not involve any intervention other than their usual care, for example by questionnaires, cohort studies, etc. The legislation does not make it compulsory to publish the results of observational studies.
 However, a prior registration and systematic publication of the results of observational studies, on the same model as clinical trials, is a good practice that we are trying to measure.
-For the current version of the barometer, we work only on observational studies registered on the ClinicalTrials.gov or EU Clinical Trial Register platforms, with a methodology comparable to the one used for the clinical trials barometer.
+For the current version of the monitor, we work only on observational studies registered on the ClinicalTrials.gov or EU Clinical Trial Register platforms, with a methodology comparable to the one used for the clinical trials monitor.
 However, our object of study is different and more difficult to capture as many observational studies are not registered on these platforms.
 These results shall therefore be analyzed with caution.

 As with clinical trials, the registration of studies and publication of their results is an important contribution to open science.